jpaddison3/keep-the-faithful/README.md

 ## Keep The Faithful

-Attempting to use data science to predict the attendance of churchgoers.
+Using data science to predict the attendance of churchgoers.

 - `explore`